meettaimur/MYeORM/README.md

 ##### for details please check [data listing page](https://github.com/meettaimur/MYeORM/blob/master/Data%20Listing.md)
 ####
 ## Limitations
-* nested child or parent entities not supported to keep it in spirit with database tables, however child entities can be loaded as given below
+* nested child or parent entities not supported to keep it in spirit with tables in RDBMS, however child entities can be loaded as given below
 ````C#
 var invoiceItems = db.GetChildItems(invoice, typeof(InvoiceItem));